2GB: History

 In June 2014, Michael Smith was fired as fill-in commentator for calling Muhammad a paedophile; Program Director David Kidd referred to Muhammad as a deity.

 Merger

 On 1 April 2015 The Macquarie Radio Network merged with the Fairfax Radio Network of Fairfax Media.
 The news teams of 2UE and 2GB are being merged with "significant job cuts."
 Consequently, on 9 April 2015 the 2UE newsroom was closed.

 Callsign and frequency

 The number 2 of the callsign refers to the state of New South Wales, which also has postcodes starting with 2.
 The two letters GB indicate an AM station, and were chosen to honour the Italian philosopher Giordano Bruno, who was much admired by Theosophists.
 Its original frequency allocation was 950 kHz and moved to 870 kHz in 1935, then to 873 on 23 November 1978, when channel separation was reduced from 10 kHz to 9 kHz as a result of an international medium wave frequency realignment.
+It has also been attributed to Grace Brothers the department store building where the station originally broadcast from.